What are the best products to flip for a profit?

-Furniture is still a popular item for flipping.
+Flipping furniture is a super popular side hustle.
 There are always people moving as well as people wanting to downsize or redesign their look.
 In these cases, people are typically quick to sell, which means the possibility of buying low.

 Whether it’s wood, upholstered, or outdoor furniture, you can usually find someone selling it and someone looking to buy it.